Andrew Barr: Clean energy

+Recycling and circular economy

+As part of its 'Everyday climate choices' campaign, the Barr government has promoted measures towards a circular economy.

+In June 2018, the Barr government launched a container deposit scheme.
+It is estimated that, in the first four years of the scheme, it resulted in the recycling of 300 million recycled containers.

+In April 2019, the Barr government complete its roll-out of vegetation waste collection bins to all Canberra suburbs.
+In November 2021, it launched a pilot program for bin collection of food and garden organics (FOGO) in select suburbs, which was expanded to more suburbs in September 2024.

+Since 2021, the Barr government has also pursued a staggered increase in restrictions on the supply or sale of single-use plastics by businesses.
+As of 2024, the restrictions apply to single-use plastic cutlery, stirrers, straws, polystyrene takeaway containers, non-compostable coffee cups, heavyweight plastic bags, and degradable plastic.

+Euthanasia

+In December 2022, the federal Australian Parliament repealed the federal ban on the ACT and Northern Territory legislating euthanasia.
+Following this repeal, in June 2024, the Barr government passed legislation in the ACT Parliament to legalise euthanasia for adults residing in the ACT with a condition that is advanced, progressive, and expected to cause death.
+This legalisation comes into effect in November 2025.

 LGBTI rights

 Barr has been a strong supporter of same-sex marriage and LGBTI rights, voting in favour of anti-discrimination law reform, civil unions, civil partnerships and same-sex marriage laws.

-His government has continued to champion measures to remove discrimination and promote inclusion of LGBTI communities.
+His government has continued to support anti-discrimination and inclusivity of LGBTI communities.
 In 2017, Barr was a prominent advocate for the 'Yes' campaign in the Australian Marriage Law Postal Survey, in which the ACT had the highest Yes result (74%) and participation rate (82.5%) in Australia.
+The ACT Government gave official support to the "Yes" campaign.

-In 2018, his government announced its intention to ban gay conversion practices in the ACT, and removed the ability for religious schools to discriminate against LGBTI teachers.
+In 2018, his government announced its intention to remove the ability for religious schools to discriminate against LGBTI teachers.

+In 2020, the Barr government passed legislation that bans LGBTI conversion therapy.

 Personal life

-Barr married his long-term partner Anthony Toms on 13 November 2019, becoming the first leader of an Australian state or territory government to marry someone of the same-sex.
+Barr married his long-term partner Anthony Toms on 13 November 2019, becoming the first leader of an Australian state or territory government to marry someone of the same sex.

+Barr has admitted to eating a pot brownie before.